lesvieuxsinges/swiss_calculator/README.md

     newsigntable.py: uses all those files, it takes in input a string, and returns a list of strings, printed in command line, and that is the sign table!

   Schema in working...

+  This was created by Gaetan and Louis, contactable at Gaëtan#3104 and Raincod#5016